idan-damri/Android/EasyWedding/README.md

 # EasyWedding

-EasyWedding is an app that helps couples who are getting married to organize their wedding.
+EasyWedding is an Android app that helps couples who are getting married to organize their wedding.

 ***Build is in progress.***